robotics-4-all/smauto/examples/simple_model/README.md

         - aircondition.on:  true
 ```

-If you do not already have installed [smauto-cli](), please head to the main page of
+If you do not already have installed [smauto-cli](), please follow the [installation instructions](https://github.com/robotics-4-all/smauto-cli#installation).
-this repo and follow the [installation instructions](https://github.com/robotics-4-all/smauto-dsl#installation).

 To execute the model, simply call the interpreter.